nhunhea/chat-nodejs-sentry-redis-socketio/README.md

 # Chat Application

-## This project build using Node.js Express.js Sentry.io Redis Socket.io
+This project is build using Node.js Express.js Sentry.io Redis Socket.io

 ## How to install
 1. clone this repository `git clone https://github.com/nhunhea/chat-nodejs-sentry-redis-socketio.git`